Offshore wind farm

-The project is expected to provide employment to 700 people during construction and 90 people once operational in March 2018.
-Its average annual energy generation will be equivalent to the domestic needs of 336,000 UK households.
+The project created 700 jobs during construction and provides long-term employment for 90 people during operations.
+Its average annual energy generation will be equivalent to the domestic needs of 380,000 average UK households.

 Twenty five 3.6MW wind turbines have been installed at the 90MW Burbo Offshore Wind Farm in Liverpool Bay, Wales.

-The Galloper offshore wind farm will feature 56 Siemens 6MW wind turbines with a total generation capacity of 336MW.
-The wind turbines will rest on monopiles in a water depth between 27m and 36m.
+The Galloper offshore windfarm features 56 Siemens 6.3MW wind turbines with a total generation capacity of 353MW.
+The wind turbines rest on monopiles in a water depth between 27m and 36m.

-The wind farm will have an offshore substation, an onshore substation, and 56 buried subsea array cables linking the turbines to the offshore electricity platforms.
+The windfarm will have an offshore substation, an onshore substation, and 56 buried subsea array cables linking the turbines to the offshore electricity platforms.
 It will also include two buried subsea export cables each measuring approximately 45km.
 To support on-going processes, an operations and maintenance (O&M) base includes a helicopter pad and a pontoon.

 UK civil engineering company Breheny was awarded a £1m ($1.52m) contract to perform preparatory works for the onshore substation at Sizewell in June 2014.

-A consortium of Alstom and Petrofac was contracted to provide electrical systems for the project in September 2014.
+A consortium of Alstom and Petrofac provided electrical systems for the project in September 2014.

 DEME Group company GeoSea was awarded the engineering, procurement, construction and installation (EPCI) contract for the foundations in October 2015.
-GeoSea will provide design, fabrication and installation of 56 steel monopile foundations weighing in excess of 1,100t, under the contract.
+GeoSea provided design, fabrication and installation of 56 steel monopile foundations weighing in excess of 1,100t.
 The foundation installation was completed by the end of 2016.

-Siemens was awarded a contract to supply, install and commission 56 wind turbines for the wind farm October 2015.
+Siemens was awarded a contract to supply, install and commission 56 wind turbines for the windfarm in October 2015.
 The scope of contract also includes offering servicing to the wind turbines for 15 years.
-The installation of wind turbines will begin in May 2017.
+The installation of wind turbines was completed in 2017.